-Sussex Emerald Moth (Thalera fimbrialis)

-This very rare moth is only found in coastal vegetated shingle with Dungeness a stronghold.
+Sussex Emerald Moth (Thalera fimbrialis) This very rare moth is only found in coastal vegetated shingle with Dungeness a stronghold.
+The Marsh Mallow Moth (Hydraecia osseola hucherardi) is also present at Dungeness.

-Short-haired Bumblebee (Bombus subterraneus)

-This bumblebee was once widespread but it declined severely and declared extinct in 2000.
+Short-haired Bumblebee (Bombus subterraneus) This bumblebee was once widespread but it declined severely and declared extinct in 2000.
 A Bumblebee Conservation Trust project5 has helped landowners to provide flower-rich meadows around Romney Marsh and Dungeness, following reintroduction in 2009, and the species is making a comeback.

-Turtle Doves (Streptopelia turtur)

-The Turtle Dove is the UK's fastest declining bird species and is threatened with global extinction.
+Turtle Doves (Streptopelia turtur) The Turtle Dove is the UK's fastest declining bird species and is threatened with global extinction.
 The RSPB's 'Turtle Dove Friendly Zones' are areas where efforts are concentrated to help this species to survive, and there are two within Folkestone and Hythe district.
 The Romney Marsh is also important for other farmland birds.

-Medicinal Leeches (Hirudo medicinalis)

-The medicinal leech is the only British leech capable of sucking blood from humans.
+Medicinal Leeches (Hirudo medicinalis) The medicinal leech is the only British leech capable of sucking blood from humans.
 Millions of leeches were harvested for phlebotomy (bloodletting) and by the beginning of the 20th century it was declared extinct in the British Isles.
 However scattered populations have been found including in the Romney Marsh.

-Chalk Grassland Orchids

-The chalk grasslands are home to several rare orchids, including monkey orchid (Orchis simia), late and early spider orchids (Ophrys fuciflora and Ophrys sphegodes), musk orchid (Herminium monorchis), lady orchid (Orchis purpurea) and burnt tip orchid (Orchis ustulata).
+Chalk Grassland Orchids The chalk grasslands are home to several rare orchids, including monkey orchid (Orchis simia), late and early spider orchids (Ophrys fuciflora and Ophrys sphegodes), musk orchid (Herminium monorchis), lady orchid (Orchis purpurea) and burnt tip orchid (Orchis ustulata).